liodegar/forecast-weather/README.md

 # Forecast Weather Microservice REST API (FWMRA)

-This API provides basic consolidated average info retrieved from openweathermap.org.
+This API provides basic consolidated average info retrieved from either openweathermap.org or mocky.io.
 The consolidated info has the following averages:

 1. Average of daily (6h-18h) temperature, in Celsius, for the following 3 days
 2. Average of nightly (18h-6h) temperature, in Celsius, for the following 3 days
 3. Average of pressure for the following 3 days

+Note: If no provider parameter is provided, openweathermap.org will be used as default provider.

 ## Design considerations
 - The API supports two levels of security by using Spring Security and JSON Web Token.